Amy Grant

-Amy Lee Grant (born November 25, 1960) is an American Christian and pop singer-songwriter, and musician.
-She began in contemporary Christian music (CCM) before crossing over to pop music in the 1980s and 1990s.
-She has been referred to as "The Queen of Christian Pop".
+Amy Lee Grant (born November 25, 1960) is an American singer-songwriter and musician.
+She began her music career in contemporary Christian music (CCM) before crossing over to pop music in the mid-1980s.
+Grant has been referred to as "The Queen of Christian Pop".
+Grant was formerly married to fellow Christian musician Gary Chapman; after their divorce in 1999, she married country music singer Vince Gill in 2000.